eagerbeaver04/Yadro_test_task/README.md

    git clone https://github.com/eagerbeaver04/Yadro_test_task.git
    ```

-## Run tests
+## Unit tests
- To perform tests, follow these steps:
     If you want to run tests you need to use CMake build and run variant.

 ## Building and Running